martzcodes/SmartDSC/README.md

 4. Then run `node app` which will start the server.

 ### Setting up the SmartDSC Alarm Thing Device

+#### Create the SmartDSC Alarm Thing Device

+1. Create a new SmartThing Device Type

+2. Copy and Paste the code from `devicetypes/DSCAlarmThing.groovy` and publish it for yourself

+#### Install the device using the SmartThings app or Developer page

+3. On the SmartThings developer website, go to `My Devices`

+4. Click `New Device`

+5. Name it, provide required info and in the `Type` section at the bottom you should see your `SmartDSC Alarm Thing`

+#### Configure the SmartDCS Alarm Thing Device in the SmartThings App

 In order for commands to get sent from the SmartThings app to your Server, you need to edit the preferences of the `SmartDSC Alarm Thing Device`